 Stuffing and sealing the aloo paratha dough

-Flatten each of the 8 ball into a round disk then brush with oil
+Flatten each of the 8 rolled dough balls into a round disk then brush with oil.

 Then scoop about ¼ cup of filling into the oil brushed piece of dough

 Then press the stuffing into the dough with your thumb, while pulling the dough over the stuffing.

 Continue to use your thumb from the hand holding the dough to secure the top of the dough ball.